 When I write Print Image, it means that the View Plus device driver takes care of printing and transforming the image into tactile points.
 Therefore, you must have configured the View Plus driver in the best possible way for the paper you are using.
 To configure the printer from Windows, refer to the printer user's manual.

-When I write about Tactile Printing, it means that Biblos controls the entire printing process and converting the image into tactile points.
+When I write about Tactile embossing, it means that Biblos controls the entire printing process and converting the image into tactile points.
 As described in previous chapters, Biblos bypasses all settings of the printer driver, it does not need any other configuration.
 Therefore, the best choice is always to make use of the tactile graphics environment and print to touch, in order to precisely control the drawing and printing of your graphics.